 105. Plunger Setup (TCD1103)

-The original Pinscape plunger system, first published back in 2015, was based on a special type of optical sensor called a "linear image sensor", meaning all of its pixels are arranged into a single row (in contrast to a normal camera sensor, which has a rectangular array of pixels).
-The particular linear image chip we used, known as the TSL1410R, was an improbably perfect fit - literally - for plunger sensing, because it consisted of a row of sensor pixels about 3" long, exactly the length of travel of a standard pinball plunger.
-By placing the 3" sensor window adjacent to the plunger, and placing a light source on the other side of the plunger, the sensor was able to determine the plunger position by scanning the pixels for the shadow cast by the plunger along the 3" window.
+The original Pinscape plunger system, first published back in 2015, was based on a special type of optical sensor called a "linear image sensor", meaning all of its pixels are arranged into a single row.
+That's in contrast to a regular camera's sensor, which has a rectangular array of pixels.
+The particular linear image chip used in the original project, known as the TSL1410R, was an improbably perfect fit for the plunger application - and I mean "fit" literally, in that the sensor was almost exactly the same size as a standard plunger mechanism.
+The sensor consisted of a row of sensor pixels about 3" long, exactly the length of travel of a standard pinball plunger.
+By placing the 3" sensor window adjacent to the plunger, and placing a light source on the other side of the plunger, the sensor was able to determine the plunger position by scanning the pixels for the shadow cast along the 3" window by the end of the plunger.
+As you move the plunger back and forth, the shadow moves along that 3" array of pixels, so the software can easily detect the motion by taking snapshots at regular intervals and comparing the location of the shadow from one frame to the next.

 Sadly, the manufacturer stopped making that 3" sensor a long time ago, and there's nothing else like it on the market, so this hasn't been an option lately for new pin cab builds.
-There are some excellent alternatives, particularly the AEDR-8300 quadrature sensor and the sliding potentiometer design.
+There are some excellent alternatives based on completely different technologies, particularly the AEDR-8300 quadrature sensor and the sliding potentiometer design.
 But none of the other available designs has the special charm of an imaging sensor, which is that it's completely "non-contact", meaning that there's no mechanical connection between the sensor and the plunger, and thus no moving parts to wear out over time.
 Operating a standard ball shooter involves a lot of force and high speeds, which inevitably causes some wear on the sensor parts if they have to be mechanically connected and move at the same high speeds and jerky accelerations.
-(Another non-contact sensor has recently been added: the VCNL4010 proximity sensor.
-But it's not as precise as I'd like.)
+(There is another decent non-contact option: the VCNL4010 proximity sensor.
+But that sensor isn't nearly as precise as the TSL1410R was.)

-That's why I'm pleased to present a new option that brings back the non-contact, all-optical approach, using a different sensor that you actually can buy (as of 2020).
-The new design isn't quite the same as the old one, because the new sensor is rather different.
+That's why I'm pleased to present a new option that brings back the non-contact, all-optical approach, using a different sensor that you actually can buy (as of 2024).
+The design for the new sensor isn't quite the same as the old one, because the new sensor is rather different.
 Whereas the old sensor had that gigantic 3" pixel array, the new sensor described in this section has a pixel array that's only about 8mm (about 1/3") long.
 But despite its much smaller physical size, the new sensor actually has more pixels than the old one!
 Each pixel is just much smaller, obviously.
 To bridge the gap between the 3" plunger travel and the 8mm sensor window, we have to add something the old design didn't need: optics.
-We need a lens, to focus an image of the plunger on the tiny sensor.
-It's the same principle your iPhone camera uses to project a tiny image of the Eiffel Tower onto the tiny CCD chip inside the phone.
+We need a lens, to focus an image of the plunger onto the tiny sensor, just like in a conventional camera.

 The need for a lens makes the system a little more complex than the old one, which is unfortunate.
 But the lens has a major upside, too, which is that a focused image gives us better accuracy in determining the plunger position.
 The old "shadow" image was inherently fuzzy, so it didn't take full advantage of the native pixel resolution of the sensor.
 With a lens involved, we can capture a much sharper image, which lets us determine the plunger position with greater precision.
 The new sensor has higher native resolution than the old one to start with, so when we add in focusing optics, we get a system with significantly better performance than the old one (which was already very good).